 Molly Whipple, M.A., CCC-SLP graduated with a Master’s in Speech-Language Pathology from Western Washington University in 2018.
 For 2 years, she provided diagnostic and communication therapy services to children and adults at WWU’s Outpatient Clinic.
 Molly has 3 years of SLP experience in the public schools, where she served preschool and elementary students in groups, 1:1, and whole class lessons.
 She has developed and implemented treatment plans for children with a variety of medical diagnoses and communication needs (e.g., Autism, Hearing and Vision Impairment, Down Syndrome, craniofacial anomalies, Mitochondrial Disease, Cerebral Palsy, Apraxia, speech sound disorders, receptive/expressive language delays, social pragmatic language deficits, AAC, voice and fluency disorders).
+In addition, Molly is a PROMPT trained therapist.
 Molly quickly gained experience with virtual platforms and teletherapy services during the 2020-2021 year.
 Molly values team collaboration and strongly believes that parent/caregiver understanding and involvement plays an important role in each child’s individual treatment plan.
 Primary areas of interest include phonological impairments, speech sound disorders, developmental language delays, social pragmatic language, and AAC.

 Amy Seacrist, M.A., CCC-SLP